 Most tap water in America contains small amounts of fluoride to reduce tooth decay.
 The Center for Disease Control and Prevention (CDC) says that adding fluoride to tap water has reduced tooth decay by about 25%.

 Professional fluoride treatments administered by pediatric dentists contain a higher concentration of fluoride.
-The dentist or hygienist will apply the solution (gel, foam, or varnish) directly to a child’s teeth.
+The dentist or hygienist will apply the solution (gel, foam, or varnish) directly to the child’s teeth.

 Is fluoride safe for children?

 You may have heard other parents sharing concerns about the impact of high doses of fluoride on brain development.
 However, the current amounts of fluoride used in community drinking water (0.7 milligrams of fluoride per liter of water) to help prevent tooth decay is very low risk.